RobTillaart/I2CKeyPad/README.md

 # I2CKeyPad

-Arduino libray for 4x4 KeyPad connected to an I2C PCF8574
+Arduino library for 4x4 KeyPad connected to an I2C PCF8574

 ## Description